Keeyow Lake

-Keeyow Lake (دریاچه کیو, Lurish: سراو کیاو) is a natural lake in the northwest of Khorramabad in Lorestan Province, Iran.
+Keeyow Lake (دریاچه کیو, Lurish: سراو کیاو) is a natural lake northwest of Khorramabad in Lorestan province, Iran.

 The lake has a seven-hectare area and a depth of 3 to 7 meters.
 There is an amusement park as well as other recreational facilities next to the lake.

 It is the only natural city lake in Iran and is a habitat for native and migratory birds and aquatic animals.

+History

+This lake was built during the years 1933 -1934.
+Subsequently, the municipal authorities completed it within a few years with extensive measures and standardized it in its current form.
+Among these actions was the construction of a tourist guest house and the construction of comfort and recreational facilities such as the game city around the lake.